SynthIPD: training-free synthetic individual patient data generation: Framework and methodology

-The simulated annealing (SA) is a probabilistic technique for approximating the global optimum of a given function, which is typically used for addressing complex global optimization problems whose objective function may be complex and can only be evaluated via some costly computer simulation \cite{simulatedannealing, bertsimas1993simulated}.
+Simulated annealing (SA) is a probabilistic technique for approximating the global optimum of a given function, typically used for global optimization problems whose objective function is intricate and can only be evaluated via costly function evaluations~\cite{simulatedannealing, bertsimas1993simulated}.

-Let $i$ be one possible state of the solution, let $S_i$ be the neighborhood of $i$.
-Let $r$ be the current iteration and $t^{(r)}$ be the value of the temperature parameter, where it gets the name from the algorithm's close relation to the physical annealing of materials \cite[Section 2.3]{delahaye2018simulated}.
-In brief, the SA algorithm starts with an initial state $i^{(0)}$, for the $r$th repetition, it generates $j^{(r)}\in S_{i^{(r)}}$, compares the value of the objective function $h$, and moves to state $j^{(r)}$ with probability
+We first describe the SA formulation before relating it to our method.
+Let $r$ index the current proposal attempt, $i^{(r)}$ the current state of the solution, and $S_{i^{(r)}}$ the neighborhood of $i^{(r)}$.
+Let $t^{(r)}$ be the value of a temperature parameter, so named for the algorithm's close relation to the physical annealing of materials~\cite[Section~2.3]{delahaye2018simulated}.
+The SA algorithm aims to minimize a pre-specified loss function $h(\cdot)$, starting from an initial state $i^{(0)}$.
+At the $r$th proposal attempt ($r \geq 1$), it generates a candidate $j^{(r)} \in S_{i^{(r)}}$, compares $h(j^{(r)})$ with $h(i^{(r)})$, and either moves to $j^{(r)}$ (accepting the proposal) or stays at $i^{(r)}$ (rejecting the proposal), with acceptance probability

-where $\lim_{r\to\infty}t^{(r)}=0$.
-The decreasing sequence of $t^{(r)}$ is used to control the evolution of the system.
-For sufficiently small values of $t^{(r)}$, the system will then increasingly favor moves that go `downhill' (i.e., achieves smaller loss), and avoid those that go `uphill'.
-With $t^{(r)}\equiv 0$ the procedure reduces to the greedy algorithm, which makes only the downhill transitions.
-Instead of using exponential decay in Equation \eqref{eq:sa prob}, we generalize to function $f$ under Assumption \ref{assume:f function} in our method.
-For a more detailed description of the algorithm, see \cite{delahaye2018simulated,zheng2024use} therein.
+where $\lim_{r \to \infty} t^{(r)} = 0$.
+The decreasing sequence $\{t^{(r)}\}$ is called `temperature' and the rate at which it decreases is called `cooling schedule'.
+For sufficiently small $t^{(r)}$, the system increasingly favors moves that reduce the loss and avoids states that increase it.
+With $t^{(r)} \equiv 0$, the procedure reduces to a greedy algorithm that makes only loss-decreasing transitions.
+Rather than restricting the acceptance rule to the exponential form in Equation~\eqref{eq:sa prob}, we allow a more general function $f$ in our method; we refer to~\cite{delahaye2018simulated, zheng2024use} for a more detailed treatment of SA.

-We now state the problem as a constrained optimization problem and relate Algorithm \ref{alg:algorithm} to the SA algorithm.
-Given $\tilde{d}_n^{(-x)},d_n$, the cov-Gen method is essentially solving for the following complex constrained optimization problem:

-Problem \eqref{eq:constrainted optimization} is complex and to the best of our knowledge, may not admit a unique solution.